theNewDynamic/thenewdynamic.org/_posts/2017-03-09-cms-as-code-roundtable-discussion.md

-Bios
+### Bios

-Dmytri Kleiner is a veteran Developer/Analyst with extensive experience with diverse technologies and platforms, both as a hands-on coder and in a management/leadership role.
+**Dmytri Kleiner** is a veteran Developer/Analyst with extensive experience with diverse technologies and platforms, both as a hands-on coder and in a management/leadership role.
 IT generalist with significant operations experience, Dmytri is currently one of the Solution Architects working at Contentful.

-Kyle is a tech entrepreneur based in San Francisco, CA. He's worked on several startups and is currently building a next generation JavaScript website framework called Gatsby that blends the speed of static sites with the rich tooling and client-side capabilities of React.js.
+**Kyle Mathews** is a tech entrepreneur based in San Francisco, CA. He's worked on several startups and is currently building a next generation JavaScript website framework called Gatsby that blends the speed of static sites with the rich tooling and client-side capabilities of React.js.

-Jeff Escalante is the Lead Environment Developer at Carrot Creative where he works on developer process and services, open source tools, and occasionally leads client projects.
+**Jeff Escalante** is the Lead Environment Developer at Carrot Creative where he works on developer process and services, open source tools, and occasionally leads client projects.